Get Christmas ready

 Shopping right for Christmas

-• Make a simple shopping list, and if you have a crammed schedule, buy online.
+• Make a simple shopping list, and plan a day when you can blitz it all in one go.
+If you have a crammed schedule, buy online – check out the Muddy Gift Guide for great local buys.
 If possible, have all presents delivered on the same day when you can plan to be at home.

 • Make sure that you secure your online food shop delivery date near to Christmas and order your turkey and other meats from your local butcher in good time.

 • A thorough clean will make your home sparkle.

 • Clear space for new toys – encourage your kids to clear out one or two toys and maybe donate to charity.